 The Parent company has issued stock options to its employees in accordance with the Company's Employee Stock Option Scheme 2017.
 The scheme has been adopted by the Board of Directors on September 27, 2017 and the same was approved by the members of the parent entity on September 29, 2017.
 The scheme is administered by the Parijat Employees Welfare Trust established by the Group for extending benefits of the scheme to the existing and future employees of the Company.
 The maximum number of options that may be issued pursuant to this scheme shall not exceed 2% of the paid up share capital of the parent company on fully diluted basis, which shall be convertible into equal number of Equity Shares of the parent company at the time of the Exercise of such options by the Grantee.
 All the permanent employees of the parent company except the promoter, or any director holding more than 10% of the outstanding equity shares of the Parent company, are eligible to participate in the schemes.
-The Committee grants stock options to the employees at its discretion depending upon criteria such as performance of the employee, loyalty with the group.
+The Committee grants stock options to the employees at its discretion depending upon criteria such as performance of the employee, loyalty with the group, future potential of the employee and/or such other criteria that may be determined by the Committee.